Genivia/RE-flex/doc/index.md

 ~~~
 </div>

-Use options `−−bison-cc-namespace=NAME` and `−−bison-cc-parser=NAME` to specify
+We use options `−−bison-cc-namespace=NAME` and `−−bison-cc-parser=NAME` to
-the namespace and parser class name of the Bison 3.0
+specify the namespace and parser class name of the Bison 3.0
 <i>`%%skeleton "lalr1.cc"`</i> C++ parser you are generating with Bison.
 These
 are `yy` and `parser` by default, respectively.
 For option
 `−−bison-cc-namespace=NAME` the `NAME` can be a list of nested namespaces of